-The installation is simple to use and with little practice a typist can achieve 35 to 40 words a minute.
-The maximum speed at which the teleprinter can be used is about 70 words a minute.
+The installation is simple to use and with practice a typist can achieve up to 70 words a minute when sending straightforward text.
+This is about the maximum speed at which the teleprinter can be used.

-All operations of the teleprinter are powerassisted as with the electric typewriter.
+All operations of the teleprinter are power-assisted as with the electric typewriter.